 environmentVariables property

 An invocation object MAY contain a property named environmentVariables whose value is an object.
 The property names in this object SHALL contain the names of all the environment variables in the tool's execution environment.
 The value of each property SHALL be a string containing the value of the specified environment variable.
-If the value of the environment variable is an empty string, the value of the corresponding property SHALL be an empty string.
+If the value of the environment variable is an empty string, the corresponding property SHALL be an empty string.

 NOTE 1: Environment variable names and values are likely to reveal highly sensitive information.
 For example, on a Windows machine, environment variables reveal the directories on the execution path, user account name, machine name, logon domain controller, etc.